cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 On the plus side, the processors draw much less power over all than most laptops.
 This means better battery life, and even enables a **completely fanless design**.
 Consequently, the laptop is silent while easily lasting through an entire day's worth of work.
 The lower power draw also means the laptop can charge off a USB-C phone charger, or even a portable battery typically advertised for topping off your phone or tablet.

 <aside class="card" markdown="1">
 I used Manjaro with KDE Plasma and the animations were smoother in places than on elementary OS for now, thanks to their UI being properly hardware accelerated.
-For elementary OS, we'll need to wait for GTK4 for substantial improvements to this.
+For elementary OS, we'll likely need to wait for GTK4 for substantial improvements to this.
 </aside>

 On the other hand, the lower performance of the processor and graphics definitely shows through, especially when running a full desktop software stack (like elementary OS).
 While general usage inside of a native app or two might feel great, multitasking slows things down a bit.
 Non-GPU-accelerated animations definitely suffer—though that's more of a software optimization issue, and CPU-intensive tasks like exporting graphics or compiling large software definitely take a hit.